All Episodes

 Wherever it came from, that person needs to be found.

-And I don't know that there's an actual crime you can punish them for, but I'm pretty sure, like every other government position, when you handle sensitive matters, you sign non-disclosure agreements, NDAs, as we call them as government officials, especially senior government officials at the Supreme Court.
+And I don't know that there's an actual crime you can punish them for, but I'm pretty sure, like every other government position, when you handle sensitive matters, you sign non-disclosure agreements, NDAs, as we call them, as government officials, especially senior government officials at the Supreme Court.

-And this, I think was done for political interest.
+And this, I think, was done for political interest.

-And I remind our audience the decision of the court is not final.
+And I remind our audience, the decision of the court is not final.

-Only published opinions of the Supreme Court are the interpreted law of the land, are the binding authority, the precedent uh for the law of the land.
+Only published opinions of the Supreme Court are the interpreted law of the land, are the binding authority, the precedent for the law of the land.

 This was a draft opinion.